 Measuring MISRA Compliance

-For details how derived measures are defined in MQC, please refer to Derived Measures.
+For details about how to configure derived measures in MQC, please refer to Derived Measures.

 For details about how to define functions and available operators, please refer to Quality Calculation.